-Risks are inevitable especially when going past the boundaries of Earth, but with a plan, the proper data and a well-designed information system Supply Chain risks can be significantly reduced, increasing mission success.
-Nasa Goddard has made substantial advancements in the last few years.
-Learn what we have done to reduce our Supply Chain risks.
+Risks are inevitable especially when going past the boundaries of Earth, but with a plan, the proper data and a well-designed information system Supply Chain risks can be significantly reduced increasing mission success.
+Nasa Goddard has made substantial advancements in the last few years, come learn what we have done to reduce our Supply Chain risks.

 - Who is NASA Goddard and how complex is their Supply Chain?

 - How does NASA Goddard manage their Supply Chain risks?

 - What is NASA Goddard’s information system and how does it bring the data together to reduce Supply Chain risks?